sopra-fs23-group-05/Client/README.md

 > For macOS user running into a 'fsevents' error: https://github.com/jest-community/vscode-jest/issues/423

 ## Technologies
-We used React with HTML/CSS and JS for this client code of the application.
-Further we used:
+We used React with HTML/CSS and JS for the client code of this application.
+Additionally, we used:
 TODO

 * [MUI](https://mui.com) for UI elements.